Skip to Content

 Introduction

-This documentation site covers the broader ecosystem of Companion Intelligence:
+This documentation covers the full ecosystem:

 • Companion Hub: the local app runtime and dashboard